sakibmas/adb/README.md

 # Requisite
  - Download driver from https://adb.clockworkmod.com/
- - Install it
+ - Install the driver.
- - Add the installation path to the PATH environemnt variable
+ - Add the installation path to the PATH environment variable.

 # Keycode Mapping Reference